Deep Manifold Embedding for Hyperspectral Image Classification: Manifold Embedding in Deep Learning

+{where $\chi^2(p)$ represents the $\chi^2-$distribution with $p$ degrees of freedom which is the distribution of a sum of the squares of $p$ independent standard normal random variables.} Under the confidence $\alpha$, when

-$\varphi({\bf x}_{z_o})$ can be seen as the sample from distribution $R_e\sim N_p(\mu,\Sigma)$.
+{where $\chi^2_p(\alpha)$ means the upper bound of the confidence interval for $\chi^2(p)$-distribution under confidence $\alpha$.} $\varphi({\bf x}_{z_o})$ can be seen as the sample from distribution $R_e\sim N_p(\mu,\Sigma)$.
 For simplicity, we assume that different dimensions of the learned features are independent and have the same variance \cite{gong_statistical}, namely the covariance $\Sigma=\sigma^2I_0$ where $I_0$ represents the identity matrix.
-Besides, the unbiased estimation of the mean value $\mu$ can be calculated as
+Besides, the unbiased estimation of the mean value $\mu$ can be {formulated} as